hbollon/portfolio-vuejs/README.md

 VUE_APP_COSMICJS_BUCKET_READ_KEY=" "
 ```

-You must create this bucket on your CosmicJS account while being careful to respect the slugs I used if you don't want to have to adapt the code!

-To do that properly, you must create a new **Object Type** inside of your CosmicJS Bucket with __portfolio-contents__ as slug.
-Now you can create required objects inside of it by following my model that you can find [here](https://api.cosmicjs.com/v1/hugobollonme/objects?pretty=true&hide_metafields=false&type=portfolio-contents&read_key=NKbRz4y01nhElqkgN4wK238zl7nuoDq4se8W9yOSIFRE9P4lca&limit=20&props=slug,title,content,metadata,).
+After that, you need to create the object type and data we will use.
+To do that properly and easily, you can import the json file, located [inside the data folder of this repo](https://github.com/hbollon/portfolio-vuejs/blob/master/data/portfolio-vuejs_import.json), by accessing import/export settings inside your bucket settings page.

+Now, you can customize it with your data through CosmicJS interface!
 ## Author

 👤 **Hugo Bollon**